pawelsakowski/dotvim/README.md

-# vimrc
+# ~/.vim
-This is my .vimrc file.
+This is my .vim folder.
 It should evolve with time.